jstoor-elf/Classification-of-images-from-histopathologic-scans-of-lymph-node-sections/README.md

 The user can view the dataset by stepping through 64 images at a time using the show_dataset file, and can generate plots in arbitrary ways using csv history files from past training round, using plot_history.
 These two main files in the root folder uses argparsers.

-Commands to run different main files can be found in the commands.txt file, and also in each main file.
-The full filesystem with Code as root can be seen in the tree diagram below.
-The data should be put in /Code/dl_data/Camelyon/, which is the case in the tree diagram.
+Commands to run the different main files are found below, but they are also found in each main file.
+The full filesystem with src as root can be seen in the tree diagram below.
+The data should be put in /src/dl_data/Camelyon/, which is the case in the tree diagram.
 The files can be downloaded from https://patchcamelyon.grand-challenge.org/Introduction/.

 <img width=280 alt="file_system" src="https://user-images.githubusercontent.com/55019110/66723566-cac55080-ee1a-11e9-92b2-33c8cae2556b.png">